Study Permit – Study Visa – International Students in Canada

 - First Nations, Inuits, and Métis

-If the duration of the course or program is less than six months, you may still apply for a study permit to be on the safe side.
+If the course or program duration is less than six months, you may still apply for a study permit to be on the safe side.

 Where to Apply for a Study Permit